 - Implement a strong vulnerability management program: this involves the regular and rigorous use of updated antivirus software.

-Review of PCI DSS compliance levels for Shopify B2B
+Overview of PCI DSS compliance levels for Shopify B2B

 PCI DSS compliance is structured around four distinct levels, each corresponding to a specific volume of annual credit card transactions.
-For a business using Shopify B2B, identifying the appropriate level is essential to align its practices with the adequate requirements:
+For a company using Shopify B2B, identifying the appropriate level is essential to align its practices with the adequate requirements:

 - Level 1: more than 6 million transactions per year.